Expert care for ear shape differences

 We provide comprehensive nonsurgical and surgical ear shape treatments, including:

 - Ear molding: Ear molding is a nonsurgical method of correcting mild ear deformities that are present at birth.
-Ideally, this intervention begins within the first three weeks after a child is born, but studies have shown that molding can also be effective when started as late as six weeks after birth.
+Ideally, this intervention begins within the first three weeks after a child is born, but studies have shown that molding can also be effective when started as late as six weeks after birth in certain cases.
 Ear molding can often eliminate the need for surgery or reduce the severity of surgery needed to address the ear condition when the child is older.

-- Cosmetic otoplasty: This is a common procedure used to reposition the ears to give a more typical appearance.
-It’s performed by making an incision behind the ear and then removing or folding the ear cartilage.
+- Otoplasty: This is a common procedure used to reposition the ears to give a more typical appearance.
+It’s performed by making an incision hidden behind the ear and then reshaping the ear cartilage.

 Patient families